 My grandmother’s giant old Connecticut home had a secret room beside the fireplace, maid’s quarters, and a spiral staircase.
 If you looked up from the swimming pool, the 3rd floor windows reflected sunlight like glinty, watery eyes.
 You could feel the house and all its ghosts, watching you.
 They demolished it long ago.
 I still dream of it…

-I conceived of the deck by analyzing the structure of 60's and 70's gothic romances and my favorite haunted house movies, especially my all time favorite, The Legacy:
+I conceived of the deck by analyzing the structure of 60’s and 70’s gothic romances and haunted house movies, especially my all time favorite, The Legacy:

 Sometimes, I used a novel cover as direct inspiration:

-The McKittrick Hotel's sublime interactive show Sleep No More was hugely inspiring.
-Audience members wear masks and follow the actors through a haunted hotel during the performance as a modern version of Hamlet evolves through dance, rave, and performance art.
-I often played its soundtrack inspirations, Bernard Herman's Psycho and Vertigo film scores while creating the script for the cards.
+The McKittrick Hotel’s sublime interactive show Sleep No More was hugely inspiring.
+Audience members wear masks during the show and follow actors through a haunted hotel as a modern version of Hamlet is performed through dance, rave, and performance art.
+I often played its soundtrack inspirations, Bernard Herman’s Psycho and Vertigo film scores while creating the script for the cards.

 No haunted house is complete without an nod to Kubrick’s classic, The Shining.
 His twins were directly inspired by Diane Arbus’s Identical Twins, Rosette, New Jersey, 1967.
 My twins take form as the Two of Pentacles.

 Two of Pentacles from Tarot of Haunted House and the twins from The Shining.